ILLINOIS TRIAL LAWYERS

 • Mental anguish

-Punitive damages do not apply to the majority of personal injury claims, but your attorney will explain what will happen if they apply to yours.
+Punitive damages do not apply to the majority of personal injury claims, but your attorney will explain what will happen if they apply to your case.

-While some states impose damage caps that limit how much any one person can recover—especially for noneconomic damages, Illinois isn’t one of them.
-In fact, there are no damage caps in most situations—as the Illinois Supreme Court previously deemed limiters on how much victims can recover in situations like this unconstitutional.
+While some states impose damage caps that limit how much any one person can recover, especially for non-economic damages, Illinois isn’t one of them.
+In fact, there are no damage caps in most situations, as the Illinois Supreme Court previously deemed limitations on how much victims can recover in situations like this unconstitutional.

-How a Joliet Personal Injury Lawyer Helps Hurt Individuals Like You
+How a Joliet Personal Injury Lawyer Can Help You

-Our area has its fair share of exciting activities to engage so there’s always something to do.
-While there are a lot of positives associated with this, it comes with downsides, too.
+Our area has its fair share of exciting activities, so there’s always something to do.
+While many positives are associated with this, it comes with downsides, too.
 Our city isn’t immune to injury accidents.

 Sustaining injuries in an accident that wasn’t your fault can be hard to cope with.
-Fortunately, a Joliet personal injury lawyer can evaluate your situation, determine if there are grounds for filing a claim, and, if so, help you pursue compensation for your losses.
+Fortunately, a Joliet personal injury lawyer can evaluate your situation, determine the grounds for filing a claim, and, if so, help you pursue compensation for your losses.

-Because every personal injury claim situation is different, some claims take longer to settle than others.
-There’s also the possibility of needing to file a lawsuit in the event reaching a fair settlement isn’t a possibility.
+Because every personal injury claim situation differs, some claims take longer to settle than others.
+There’s also the possibility of filing a lawsuit in the event that reaching a fair settlement isn’t possible.

-To maximize your chances of receiving full compensation, contact us at Schweickert Ganassin Krzak Rundio, LLP as soon as possible after your accident.
-We will provide you with a no-obligation, free initial consultation to discuss your potential case with one of our injury attorneys.
+To maximize your chances of receiving full compensation, contact us at Schweickert Ganassin Krzak Rundio, LLP, as soon as possible after your accident.
+We’ll provide you with a no-obligation, free consultation to discuss your potential case with one of our injury attorneys.

-If we take on your case, we’ll provide you with the legal guidance and representation you need to move past your accident and get your life back in order.
+Let us provide the legal guidance and representation you need to move past your accident and get your life back in order.

 Latest Articles